Education, Part 1a

 In Freire’s work, philosophy, politics and education are considered together without any sharp borders between them.

 Chapter two is the shortest and the easiest of the four chapters of Freire’s “Pedagogy of the Oppressed”.
-Please download it and read it.
+Please, for the sake of this course and of all the CU courses, download it and read it.

 · The above is to introduce the original reading-text: Pedagogy of The Oppressed, Chapter 2, 1970, Freire.